L&G’s failed modular housing business records £61.1m loss as it continues phased wind-down

 Insurance giant Legal & General’s (L&G) failed modular business made a further pre-tax loss of £61.1m in 2023.

-Its factory in Sherburn-in-Elmet in North Yorkshire had once been intended to build 3,500 homes a year but after years of losses L&G decided to shutter the facility.
+Its factory at Sherburn-in-Elmet in North Yorkshire had once been intended to build 3,500 homes a year but after years of losses L&G decided to shutter the facility.

-Results for the year ended 31 December 2023 showed that another year of losses brought the group’s cumulative pre-tax loss over eight years of operation to £359m.
+Results for the year ended 31 December 2023 show that another 12 months of losses brought the group’s cumulative pre-tax loss over eight years of operation to £359m.

 The principal activity of the company is now to close down its 550,000 sq ft plant, complete existing housing developments and wind down the business.

-It recorded revenue of £12.4m in 2023, down from £39.9m the previous year, and completed schemes in Broadstairs in Kent and Selby in North Yorkshire.
+It recorded revenue of £12.4m in 2023, down from £39.9m the previous year, and completed schemes at Broadstairs in Kent and Selby in North Yorkshire.

 L&G Modular is continuing its activities at its final live site in Bristol and expects to complete its phased wind-down next year.